Iambian/dotd-magicalc/readme.md

 How to use
 ----------
 If you haven't installed Python 2.7.x, install it now before going any further.
+NOTE: If you have to install Python as a Windows user, ensure that Python is added to your PATH variable during installation; this isn't checked on by default.

 Open a command prompt in the directory/folder the script is and type